santisq/PSCompression/docs/en-US/ConvertFrom-BrotliString.md

 ### -Raw

-Outputs the expanded string as a single string with newlines preserved.
-By default, newline characters in the expanded string are used as delimiters to separate the input into an array of strings.
+By default, the cmdlet splits the decompressed text on newline characters and outputs an array of strings.
+The `-Raw` switch returns the entire decompressed text as a single string (with newlines preserved).

 ```yaml
 Type: SwitchParameter